zabkwak/resting-squirrel/README.md

 - timeout option
 - custom warning of the endpoint
 - remove callback hell in start function
-- remove POST api key support
-- remove auth option in the docs
 - filter endpoints by api key
 - auth as object with function and description -> the description will be used in documentation.
 - custom data to endpoint instance
+### v3
+- remove auth option in the docs
+- remove POST api key support
+- remove function arguments support in http methods.